Firmographic and Technographic Data: 2026 Guide

 How often should firmographic and technographic data be refreshed?

-Companies change size, leadership, and tech stack frequently.
-Data should be refreshed quarterly at minimum, with real-time updates for high-priority accounts.
+Companies change size, leadership, and tech stack frequently, so data should be refreshed quarterly at minimum, with real-time updates for high-priority accounts.
+ZoomInfo processes 1.5B+ data points daily across its data foundation, which is what real-time refresh frequency requires at scale.